pitt-crc/user-manual/docs/slurm/slurm-overview.md

 # Slurm Overview

-The CRC clusters use [Slurm](http://slurm.schedmd.com/) for batch job queuing.
+The CRCD clusters use [Slurm](http://slurm.schedmd.com/) for batch job queuing.
 The `sinfo` command provides an overview of the state of the nodes within the cluster.

 ```commandline